Kamanasish-Debnath/WACQT-Quantum-Simulator-using-Master-Equation/README.md

 kamanasish.debnath@chalmers.se <br>

-This code can be used to simulate a quantum algorithm using the native gates available at Chalmers. <br>
+This code can be used to simulate a quantum algorithm using the native gates available at Chalmers <br>
+in the presence of noises, decoherences and ZZ interaction between the qubits. <br>

 "Chalmers_Simulator_mesolve.py" is imported as "import Chalmers_Simulator as CS" and the developed functionalities can be used. <br>